Background pattern

 Children from 10 to 12 years

-Approximately 30 to 40 kg
+Approx. 30 to 40 kg

-7.5 ml 3 to 4 times a day (corresponding to 900 mg-1.200 mg of ibuprofen/day)
+7.5 ml 3 to 4 times a day (corresponding to 900 mg-1,200 mg of ibuprofen/day)

 Adults and adolescents over 12 years:

-The recommended dose is 10 ml 3 times a day (equivalent to 1.200 mg of ibuprofen).
+The recommended dose is 10 ml 3 times a day (equivalent to 1,200 mg of ibuprofen).

-Patients with kidney and/or liver diseases:
+Patients with kidney and/or liver disease:

-If you have a kidney and/or liver disease, your doctor may prescribe a lower dose than usual.
+If you have kidney and/or liver disease, your doctor may prescribe a lower dose than usual.
 If so, take the exact dose that your doctor has prescribed.

 If you are over 60 years old, your doctor may prescribe a lower dose than usual.
-If so, you can only increase the dose once your doctor has confirmed that you tolerate the medication well.
+If so, you can only increase the dose once your doctor has checked that you tolerate the medication well.

-If you estimate that the action of this medication is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of this medication is too strong or too weak, tell your doctor or pharmacist.

 If you take more Apirofeno than you should

-If a severe overdose has occurred, the doctor will take the necessary measures.
+If a severe poisoning has occurred, the doctor will take the necessary measures.

 In case of ingestion of significant amounts, activated charcoal should be administered.
-Gastric emptying will be considered if significant amounts have been ingested and within 60 minutes of ingestion.
+Gastric lavage will be considered if significant amounts have been ingested and within 60 minutes after ingestion.

 If you forget to take Apirofeno

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you forget to take your dose, take it as soon as you remember.
-However, if the time for the next dose is near, skip the missed dose and take the next dose at its usual time.
+If you forget to take your corresponding dose, take it as soon as you remember.
+However, if the time for the next dose is near, skip the forgotten dose and take the next dose at the usual time.

-The incidence of side effects is lower in short-term treatments and if the daily dose is below the maximum recommended dose.
+The incidence of side effects is lower in short treatments and if the daily dose is below the maximum recommended dose.

 The following side effects have been observed: